Insect and Flea Treatment

 Flea treatment for rabbits is designed to kill fleas on contact.
 Furthermore, they are designed to remain active in their coat for up to four months at a time.
 Besides using these treatments, don’t; forget to talk to your vet about their own recommended flea treatment program.

-Let Time for Paws help protect your rabbit
+Let Time for Paws help you select the best rabbit flea treatment

 Our bunny buddies deserve a happy, healthy life as free from discomfort and the risk of disease as possible.
 For that reason, we encourage you to take a close look at our range of flea treatment for rabbits.
 If you have any questions or need any help choosing between the different products, don’t hesitate to get in touch with our team.